Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: UAVN Deployment based on EPG

 \subsection{Log-Linear Learning based EPG}

-L3-EPG is utilized to optimize the number of communication links between UAVs in the network,in Algorithm \ref{alg:l3_epg}.
-The L3 method is based on reinforcement learning principles and adopts a probabilistic strategy selection mechanism.
+To address $P1$, a L3-EPG is proposed, as shown in Algorithm \ref{alg:l3_epg}.
+This algorithm is utilized to optimize the number of communication links between UAVs.
+The L3 method is based on DRL principles and adopts a probabilistic strategy selection mechanism.
 In this mechanism, each UAV acts as an independent participant and autonomously decides whether to maintain or disconnect a communication link based on local information encoded in the adjacency matrix.
 This decision process is guided by log-linear learning rules, balancing exploration and exploitation by allocating action probabilities proportional to utility.
-This mechanism ensures that UAVs adaptively optimize their strategies during the iteration process, minimizing redundant links while maintaining necessary network connectivity.The EPG model is defined as $\mathscr{F}_{1}=\{N,\{\Gamma_{i1}\}_{i\in\mathcal{N}},\{\rho_{i1}\}_{i\in\mathcal{N}}\}$, where $\rho_{i1}$ represents the utility of UAV $i$. $\Gamma_i^1=\{ a_{ij} ( t ) , i , j \in \mathcal{N} \}$ represents the strategy space of the UAV, meaning the strategy of each UAV is to adjust the communication link $a_{ij}$ with other UAVs.
+This mechanism ensures that UAVs adaptively optimize their strategies during the iteration process, minimizing redundant links while maintaining necessary network connectivity.
+The EPG model is defined as $\mathscr{F}_{1}=\{N,\{\Gamma_{i1}\}_{i\in\mathcal{N}},\{\rho_{i1}\}_{i\in\mathcal{N}}\}$, where $\rho_{i1}$ represents the utility of UAV $i$. $\Gamma_i^1=\{ a_{ij} ( t ) , i , j \in \mathcal{N} \}$ represents the strategy space of the UAV, meaning the strategy of each UAV is to adjust the communication link $a_{ij}$ with other UAVs.

-Each UAV enables the UAV network to achieve an optimal connection topology by adjusting communication links between UAVs and maximizing its local utility.
+Each UAV enables the UAVN to achieve an optimal connection topology by adjusting communication links between UAVs and maximizing its local utility.
 A utility function is designed to reflect the reduction of redundant communication links between UAVs while simultaneously lowering interference and communication energy consumption.
 The utility function for UAV $i$ is defined as: